 We need your email address for a number of reasons.
 Firstly, your email address is your unique identifier (i.e. your username) for our website - even if there are a dozen Joe Bloggs, there's only one email@example.com, and this is how we'll keep your personal information tied together.
 As such, failure to provide an email address will mean that you cannot register for an account on our website.

 We'll use your email address so that we can keep you updated on the progress of your orders - we'll let you know when your order has been accepted, dispatched etc.

-If there's a problem, and we can't get through to you by telephone (or if an email is more appropriate) then we may contact you by email in order to resolve the issue (as above, on the legal basis of assisting with the "performance of a contract").
+If there's a problem (or if you've contacted us) and we can't get through to you by telephone (or if an email is more appropriate) then we may contact you by email in order to resolve the issue (as above, on the legal basis of assisting with the "performance of a contract").